jamesgrams/guystation/README.md

     * You'll have to kill this script when you add a new controller, I've found.
 8. Disable `apport`, so you don't have to deal with crash menu popups.
 9. Several of the programs mentioned above are good to have run on startup.
 To do this, create a file in `~/.config/autocontrol/` - the setup script should already set one up for guystation itself.
     * The `/helper/autocontrol` directory contains example scripts for antimicro (with hidden GUI), google-drice-ocamlfuse, and the controller_connect script.
+10. There is a script called `backup_saves.sh` in the `helper` directory that you can edit to copy your savedata to another location on your computer.
+Personally, I run the script each night in cron and copy the data to my mounted Google Drive.

 ## Emulator Specific Setup
 For all emulators, you will have to setup your controller(s).